 program, and the Teacher Education program (see Education).

-For more information about majoring in Spanish with a concentration in Medical Spanish, click here.
+For more information about majoring in Spanish with a concentration in Medical Spanish, or minoring in Medical Spanish, click here.

 Language is the road map of a culture.
 It tells you where its people come from and where they are going.